-Surety Bond is when defendant pays a percentage of the bond amount (usually 10–15%) to a professional bondsman or bail bond company licensed to do business in Georgia.
+Surety Bond is when defendant pays a percentage of the bond amount (usually 10–15%) to a professional bondsman or bail bond company licensed to do business in Minnesota, Faribault County.
 The bondsman then signs the bond on behalf of the defendant.
 The defendant does not receive any of the money back.
 If the bondsman feels the defendant is a flight risk, they can refuse to give a bond or charge a higher fee.
-For example, a bondsman may determine a defendant is a flight risk if they are from a state other than Georgia.
+For example, a bondsman may determine a defendant is a flight risk if they are from a state other than Minnesota.

 A criminal defense attorney (also called lawyer or counsel) is hired or retained to represent the arrested as early as possible after the arrest.
 If there is a chance that the case might go to trial and the defendant cannot afford an attorney, the 6th Amendment of the U.S. Constitution requires that the court provide an attorney.
 This is called indigent representation and a public defender or assigned attorney would represent the defendant in all proceedings.
 Indigent representation is only available misdemeanor and felony cases that could result in jail time, juvenile cases and certain appeal cases.

 Many courts will provide forms and help for people who want to represent themselves, called pro se.
-Here is a link for legal self-help information in Georgia.
+Here is a link for legal self-help centers in Minnesota.

 A district court can refer to the first level of the legal system, or a minor court.
 District courts are located in the community.
 A district court can also refer to a U.S. Federal District Court that hears federal cases.
-There are three U.S. federal district courts in Georgia, with offices throughout the state.
+There is one U.S. federal district court in Minnesota, with offices throughout the state.
 It is important that you check the address of the court you are to appear in rather than to ask someone because that person might give you directions to the wrong “district” court.
 Being late to court can land you in custody as well.

 Pretrial proceeding is the process where both sides (prosecution and defense) gather information, interview witnesses, request records, videos etc. Pretrial proceedings also include communications with the judge assigned to the case and these appearances are either in person or by on-line conferencing.
 Some pretrial proceedings may not require a defendant’s appearance, allowing an attorney to appear in their place.
 The information that is gathered is called discovery and both sides must share the information that they have gathered.
 This information does not include conversations between the arrested and their attorney.